top of page

 As a contributing writer at Forbes.com, Michael covered the Supreme Court, legal affairs, politics, regulation, high-profile trials, and human rights.
 He has also written for the Washington Post

-, Los Angeles Times, Washington Monthly, California Lawyer magazine, Reuters, National Book Review, and various other publications.
+, Los Angeles Times, Washington Monthly, History News Network, California Lawyer magazine, Reuters, National Book Review, Time magazine, and various other publications.

 Michael's first book, Children of Armenia: A Forgotten Genocide and the Century-Long Struggle for Justice, is the seminal work on the aftermath of the Armenian Genocide.
 Endorsed by human rights chronicler, Adam Hochschild, former California Governor George Deukmejian, and leading scholars in the field, Children of Armenia received Choice Magazine's highest rating.